Project config

 - Dict keys merge.
 A project key is added or replaces the plugin's value; sibling keys the project file does not mention fall through unchanged.

 - List keys replace wholesale.
-If the project file sets
+Set

 Example: tweak the SP threshold and add a branch convention